openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 E2E Tests

-1. Create a new IngressController.
-Wait for an ingress controller pod to be deployed.
+There are two scenarios depending of the cluster network topology

+1. Verify that the cluster network topology is not external
 2. Verify that the new ConfigMap dashboard was created.
-3. Delete the IngressController.
+3. Delete the Configmap
-4. Verify that the ConfigMap dashboard is deleted.
+4. Verify that the ConfigMap dashboard is recreated.
+5. Modify the Configmap json
+6. Verify that the ConfigMap is reinitialized to the right value.

+1. Verify that the cluster network topology is external
+2. Verify that the ConfigMap was not deployed

 ### Graduation Criteria